 Students with 28 or fewer semester hours of credit are classified as freshmen; students with more than 28 semester hours are classified as sophomores.
 The recommended load of work is fifteen to eighteen semester hours.
-All residence hall students will be required to take at least twelve semester hours.
+All residence hall students will be required to take at least twelve semester hours, and six of these hours must be continuous, concurrent, and on ground.
 The minimum full time load is twelve semester hours; the maximum load is eighteen semester hours.
 No student may carry hours above the maximum without approval of the Director of Enrollment Services (Wesson) or the appropriate instructional dean.
 There is an additional charge for each hour over eighteen.